Teras23/activityrecorder/README.md

-# Trackle
+# Timewire
-Tool to record your program usage on WIndows or Linux
+Tool to record your program usage on Windows or Linux.